Support for children

 Both parents are legally obligated to support their children financially, so a court in a divorce can enter an order requiring either or both parents to pay support.
 Normally, however, support is ordered to be paid by the non-custodial parent to the parent with sole or primary custody.
 With federal, state, and local laws all coming in to play, child support in Washington County may be handled differently than a case or appeal in Hennepin County.
 It is important to have an attorney who is experienced in the courts in your area.
 Jeff Arrigoni is a former Staff Attorney at the Minnesota Court of Appeals with decades of experience as a child support attorney in Washington County handling child support matters in the counties, towns and communities surrounding Minneapolis and St. Paul and can competently represent you in your child support matter.
 Child support is made up of several components, including basic support, health care coverage, and child care support.
 Initially, the amount of support is determined according to the Minnesota child support guidelines set out in state law.
 These guidelines are based on the combined gross income of both parents and then allocated based on each parent’s proportionate share.
-Other factors that go into the formula include the total number of children to be supported, the cost of raising a child at different income levels, and the cost and availability of health care coverage.
+Other factors that go into the formula include the total number of children to be supported, day care costs, the cost of raising a child at different income levels, and the cost and availability of health care coverage.
 The actual determination of the guideline amount is arrived at through application of a complicated formula.
 The Minnesota Department of Human Services provides an on-line calculator to help you estimate what the monthly support amount may be in your case.
 In order to use the calculator properly, you would need to have the following information:

 - Gross monthly income from all sources of each parent

 - The number of children living in each parent’s home, not counting children for whom the parent is already ordered to pay child support